Ragnar-Oock/xoram/apps/docs/src/plugins/panoramique/configuring-vue.md

 configuration in a `onBeforeCreate` hook.
 That way the Vue app has already been registered but no component has been registered into panoramique yet.

-For example if you want to use `vue-router` a plugin that set it up would look like this :
+For example if you wanted to provide `vue-router` via a plugin it could look like this&nbsp;:

 ```ts [vue-router.plugin.ts]
 import { panoramiquePlugin } from '@zoram-plugin/panoramique';